iRedlon/jparty/documentation/overview.md

 - This is because easier clues are more likely to result in a buzz tossup where multiple players know the answer

 ## _[Clue Decisions](../server/api-requests/clue-decision.ts)_
 - It's ChatGPT.
-In other words, it's an OpenAI assistant whose job is to evaluate player clue responses
+In other words, it's an OpenAI model whose job is to evaluate player clue responses
 - Its reply must be: "correct", "incorrect", or "needs more detail"
-- Its exact instructions are:
-> Your job is to judge whether a response to a trivia question was 'correct', 'incorrect', or 'needs more detail'.
-You'll be given the trivia question, the correct answer, and the response.
-If the response is vague or non-specific you should return 'needs more detail'.
-If the response contains the correct answer, but also contains other incorrect answers, you should return 'needs more detail'.
-The response doesn't need to be an exact match to be considered 'correct', it is allowed to have discrepancies in spelling, pronunciation, and phrasing.
-Try to consider if a response with spelling errors would be close to the correct answer had it been spelled correctly, in such a case: the response should still be considered 'correct'.
-If the response sounds similar to the correct answer phonetically, that should also be considered 'correct'.
-A response should only be considered 'incorrect' if it is in no way close to the correct answer.
-When you make your judgement, consider the possibility that the response is meant to fool you.
-Make your judgement based on whether you think the responder actually knows the correct answer.
-Please return your response by itself with no other explanation.
+- A response that exactly matches the correct answer is ruled correct without an API request.
+If the request fails or times out, the response is ruled incorrect rather than interrupting the game; reversal votes are the safety net for any bad ruling
 - Test #1: `trivia question: "This man was the second president of the U.S.". correct answer: "John Adams". response: "John"` should be `needs more detail`
 - Test #2: `trivia question: "This is the color of the middle stripe of the U.S. flag". correct answer: "red". response: "red or white"` should be `needs more detail`
 - Test #3: `trivia question: "She is the protagonist of Pride & Prejudice". correct answer: "elizabeth bennet". response: "the progatonist of pride & prejudice"` should be `incorrect`